Fijula/Design_Patterns/README.md

  Pros-Reduced memory usage by sharing objects.Improved performance by avoiding redundant object creation.Easier to manage object state as intrinsic state is centralized in flyweight objects.
  Cons-Increased complexity compared to simpler object creation.Requires careful consideration of which data is intrinsic and can be shared.Might not be suitable for objects with complex or frequently changing extrinsic state.

- 5) Bridge Design Pattern :t focuses on how classes and objects are composed to form larger structures, and how these structures impact the overall design.
+ e) Bridge Design Pattern :t focuses on how classes and objects are composed to form larger structures, and how these structures impact the overall design.
 It addresses the limitations of inheritance for abstraction, where a growing inheritance hierarchy can become tightly coupled and difficult to maintain.Core Concept: Composition over Inheritance

 The Bridge Pattern suggests separating the abstraction (interface) from its implementation using composition rather than inheritance.